-Brandon Muramatsu works at the intersection of learning, innovation and scale.
+Brandon Muramatsu builds connections at the intersection of learning, technology, innovation and scale.
 His work focuses on online and digital learning to improve teaching and learning with a focus on open education.
-He has been involved in the development of learning technologies and education technologies, open education / opencourseware and educational digital libraries over the last 25+ years.
-His work focuses on STEM education, both nationally and internationally, and at all education levels.
+He has been involved in the development of learning technologies and education technologies, curriculum and course development, open education / open educational resources and educational digital libraries over the last 25+ years.
+His work has a focus on engineering and STEM education, both nationally and internationally, and at all education levels.

-Brandon Muramatsu leads the design and implementation of local, national and international strategic education initiatives at Massachusetts Institute of Technology (MIT) for MIT Open Learning.
-He manages learning technology and curriculum development projects, including the design of web applications and software tools for educators and learners to develop/author, use, reuse and share digital learning resources.
-He also works with faculty to implement learning technologies in their classes and with their students.
-And he organizes conferences and events to bring together educators in open education / opencourseware, and in learning technologies.
+Brandon Muramatsu leads the design and implementation of local, national and international strategic education initiatives at the Massachusetts Institute of Technology (MIT) for MIT Open Learning.
+He manages a portfolio of multi-million dollar education technology and curriculum development projects, from university-wide initiatives and programs to building and transforming high schools.
+He has managed the design and development of web applications and software tools for educators and learners to develop/author, use, reuse and share digital learning resources.
+And he has worked with faculty to implement learning technologies in their classes and with their students.
+Also, he organizes conferences and symposia to convene educators in open education / opencourseware, and in learning technologies.

-He was involved in the development of international learning technology standards and specifications with the IEEE Learning Technology Standards Committee and the IMS Global Learning Consortium.
+He contributed to the development of two international learning technology standards with the IEEE Learning Technology Standards Committee and specifications with the IMS Global Learning Consortium.

 I am fortunate to be able to travel quite a bit through my work and have gotten to visit a wide range of places.
-While traveling I dabble a bit in photography and use my photos annually on holiday cards at the end of the year.
+While traveling I dabble in photography and use my photos on my annual holiday cards.
 When I get the chance (who am I kidding?), I also enjoy outdoor activities including

 cycling, hiking, rock-climbing and skiing.
 (I’m not nearly as good, dedicated, nor crazy as some of my friends are at these activities!)
 However, most of the time you can find me playing World of Warcraft or Diablo III.
 I’m still undergoing withdrawals from game night with the crazy guys from COSL.